Dash-Industry-Forum/Codecs/README.md

 # DASH-IF Codecs Catalogue

 This repository collects the list of codecs and parameters on how to add to DASH.
 Note that this does not act as a formal registration authority.
-Requests for adding an codecs are formally submited via a Pull Request here.
+Requests for adding an codecs are formally submitted via a Pull Request here.
 The simplest way to submit a Pull Request is described bellow.

 ## Submission process